 Connections between the standards for English Language Arts and the Danielson’s Framework with real-life, hands-on application of literacy instruction within the classroom will be provided for teachers in a variety of ways that will result in the specific application of instructional strategies, student choice, building confidence as writers and through frequent, ongoing collaboration and dialogue.

-- Alignment of the Common Core ELA standards with the Writing Process
+4: Alignment of English Language Arts standards with the Writing Process